Rajshahi Metropolitan Police

-Rajshahi Metropolitan Police (RMP) is a unit of Bangladesh Police, which is responsible for law enforcement within the metropolitan area of Rajshahi.
+The Rajshahi Metropolitan Police (রাজশাহী মেট্রোপলিটন পুলিশ; abbreviated as RMP) is the primary metropolitan unit of the Bangladesh Police, responsible for law enforcement, public safety, and crime prevention within the metropolis of Rajshahi, a major city in northwestern Bangladesh.
+Established in 1992 under the Rajshahi Metropolitan Police Ordinance, RMP oversees policing operations, administration, and coordination with other law enforcement and emergency agencies in the city.
+The force is headed by a Police Commissioner who manages all operational and administrative functions.

 History

 Rajshahi Metropolitan Police was established on 1 July 1992.
 RMP began with four police stations-Boalia, Rajpara, Motihar and Shah Makhdum with an area of 203 square kilometers in 1992.
 RMP is headed by a Police Commissioner.

 In February 2018, eight new police stations were inaugurated and the area of RMP has expanded to a total of 900 sqkm.

 Divisions

 RMP is divided into four divisions with four DC as head, DC (Boalia), DC (Kasiadanga), DC (Motihar), DC (Shah Makhdum).